-In a more recent improvement to the technology, a jet injector6 has been developed that resides at the entrance to the DMS cell (Figure 3).
+In a more recent improvement to the technology, a jet injector has been developed that resides at the entrance to the DMS cell (Figure 3).
 This acts to reduce the ion residence time within fringing fields at the DMS inlet and provides a 2-fold increase in transmission over the standard SelexION device.
-This configuration of the device is called the SelexION+ ion mobility cell and is currently available only on the QTRAP 6500+ systems.
+This ion mobility cell configuration is called the SelexION+ device and is currently available only on the QTRAP 6500+ systems.